Christmas LoverbyAda Stuart©

 "I'm not that easily fooled," Jenny concluded.

 "Fooled?
-Did it felt like I was kidding?"
+Did it felt like I was joking?"

-"You've never said anything before and we've known each other for the last twenty years.
+"You've never said anything before and we've known each other for the past twenty years.
 I'm not a complete moron."

 "Yes, you are," he wheezed.
 "You never see what's beyond the tip of your nose."